Kickle/Docs/Docs/manage/ad.md

 ![Access Work or School](../img/access-work.png)
 4. Click on **Connect** and **Join this device to local Active Directory**
 ![Join local AD](../img/join-local-ad.png)
-5. Set you AD domain
+5. Set your AD domain
 ![AD Domain](../img/local-ad-domain.png)
-6. Fill the form with your administrator credentials
+6. Fill in the form with your administrator credentials
 ![Admin Credentials](../img/local-admin-credentials.png)
 7. If your account is correct, Windows asks to specify the local group.
 Select **Administrator**
 ![Local Right](../img/local-right-selector.png)
 8. Restart your computer.
-Kickle is rebooting and starts automatically to Kicke App
+Kickle reboots and automatically launches the Kickle App.
 9. If you switch to admin mode, you can now log in with your domain account.
 ![Local login](../img/login-local-domain.png)